 Matrices.
-At first glance, some might say they are useless groups of numbers.
-Or even worse—useless groups of 1's and 0's.
+At first glance, some might say they're just useless groups of numbers.
+Or even worse—useless groups of 1s and 0s.
 For those of us who don't speak fluent binary, why should we learn them?
 Because life is complicated, and it sometimes throws more than one or two or—gulp—even three variables at us.
-They are a helpful way to keep things organized.
+A matrix is a helpful way to keep things organized.
 Just ask Keanu Reeves.

 The real question is, do you want to swallow the blue pill and continue along, blissfully ignorant about matrix operations?
 Or are you ready to swallow the red pill with us?